tejaskb04/tejaskb04.github.io/README.md

-## Team: Tweety
+## Team:Tweety
 ### Members:
-Conrad Ciszek
-Amir Mola
-Jose Becerra
-Tejas Bharadwaj
+Conrad Ciszek, Amir Mola, Jose Becerra, Tejas Bharadwaj

 ## About the project/competition:
 For our project we decided to use the Kaggle competition about classifying various bird categories.
 Given 555 different categories of birds, the challenge is to train a supervised machine learning model that is able to detect the category/class of a given image of a bird.
 The dataset contains about ~38000 images distributed unevenly between the 555 classes.
 Furthermore, there is not a unique image size for the training data and each image comes in a different dimension.
 These images are taken from birds in various geographical locations (land, tree, air) with the bird either flying or sitting still.